Delta Trianguli

-Delta Trianguli, Latinized from Delta Tri, is a spectroscopic binary star system approximately 35 ly away in the constellation of Triangulum.
+Delta Trianguli, also named Deltoton, is a spectroscopic binary star system approximately 35 ly away in the constellation of Triangulum.
 The primary star is a yellow dwarf, while the secondary star is thought to be an orange dwarf.
 It has an apparent magnitude of +4.87 and forms an optical (line-of-sight) triple with Gamma Trianguli and 7 Trianguli.